Fiberglass: Applications

-Fiberglass is an immensely versatile material due to its lightweight, inherent strength, weather-resistant finish and variety of surface textures.
+Fiberglass is versatile because it is lightweight, strong, weather-resistant, and can have a variety of surface textures.

-The development of fiber-reinforced plastic for commercial use was extensively researched in the 1930s.
-It was of particular interest to the aviation industry.
-A means of mass production of glass strands was accidentally discovered in 1932 when a researcher at Owens-Illinois directed a jet of compressed air at a stream of molten glass and produced fibers.
-After Owens merged with the Corning company in 1935, Owens Corning adapted the method to produce its patented "Fiberglas" (one "s").
-A suitable resin for combining the "Fiberglas" with a plastic was developed in 1936 by DuPont.
-The first ancestor of modern polyester resins is Cyanamid's of 1942.
-Peroxide curing systems were used by then.

 During World War II, fiberglass was developed as a replacement for the molded plywood used in aircraft radomes (fiberglass being transparent to microwaves).
 Its first main civilian application was for the building of boats and sports car bodies, where it gained acceptance in the 1950s.
 Its use has broadened to the automotive and sport equipment sectors.
 In the production of some products, such as aircraft, carbon fiber is now used instead of fiberglass, which is stronger by volume and weight.

 Advanced manufacturing techniques such as pre-pregs and fiber rovings extend fiberglass's applications and the tensile strength possible with fiber-reinforced plastics.

 Fiberglass is also used in the telecommunications industry for shrouding antennas, due to its RF permeability and low signal attenuation properties.
 It may also be used to conceal other equipment where no signal permeability is required, such as equipment cabinets and steel support structures, due to the ease with which it can be molded and painted to blend with existing structures and surfaces.
 Other uses include sheet-form electrical insulators and structural components commonly found in power-industry products.
 Because of fiberglass's lightweight and durability, it is often used in protective equipment such as helmets.
 Many sports use fiberglass protective gear, such as goaltenders' and catchers' masks.